I will start with a brief introduction to Belarus, and spend most of the article promoting a do-it-yourself walk in central Minsk.

 In fact the Belarus government submitted in 2004 an application to UNESCO in order to include this ensemble on the World Heritage List.
 Following discussions it was removed from the tentative list in 2015.
 That is a pity, for there are still no Soviet architecture on that list, and I would suppose the Praspiekt Niezaliežnasci would make a fine example.

+I hope you liked this walk in central Minsk.
 The charming parts of central Minsk are made up of the old town(s) and the parks and gardens scattered around.
 The less charming parts are the post-war monumental Soviet style structures.
 Even they make it interesting to visit Minsk, not least for a glimpse into a not too distant past.
-I found it very easy to get around, and would like to think that a summer visit would leave an even better impression.
+I found it very easy to get around, on this walk in central Minsk, and would like to think that a summer visit would leave an even better impression.

 There is a second article from Minsk presenting other highlights in the city centre, above and below ground.
 Find accommodation, restaurants, and practical information about how to get into a country that previously was closed.